Cupernetics/Cupernetics/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Secret Santa Telegram bot
+- 🔭 I’m currently working on Secret Santa Telegram bot.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💬 Ask me about bot development for Discord, Telegram
+- 💬 Ask me about bot development for Discord, Telegram.
-- 📫 How to reach me: Contact me via telegram (link in my profile)
+- 📫 How to reach me: Contact me via telegram (link in my profile).
-- 😄 Pronouns: Astro, Astronom, Helicopter, Vano
+- 😄 Pronouns: Astro, Astronom, Helicopter, Vano.
-- ⚡ Fun fact: I like to play chess
+- ⚡ Fun fact: I like to play chess.